-Synchronous courses are provided to students at remote locations, such as another college or high school with a specially equipped electronic classroom.
-The instructor communicates with students through a live, two-way audio/video link.
+Synchronous courses are provided to students at remote locations, such as another college or a VWCC off-campus center with a specially equipped electronic classroom.
+The instructor communicates with students through a live, two-way audio/ video link.
 These courses have regularly scheduled class meetings and are essentially the same as regular courses except for the fact that two or more sites are connected.
 They are called synchronous distance learning courses because teaching and learning takes place at the same time, even though the teacher and students are at different locations.